felixyeboah/felixyeboah/README.md

 ## My name is Felix Yeboah - Jefferson
 A self-taught Software Engineer and UI/UX Designer from Accra, Ghana.
 I write code to solve problems.

-I consider myself a learner, a life-long learner and I like to turn great designs into meaningful and intuitive interfaces that are simple and easy to use and can improve people's lives
+I consider myself a learner, a life-long learner.
+I like to turn great designs into meaningful and intuitive interfaces that are simple and easy to use and can improve people's lives

 ### Technical stack